Birds

 Potential Problems

 Research shows that Blue and Gold Macaw is a friendliest companion.
-But as we all know that there are always some positive and negative characteristics so the owner should consider some features of their natural behavior before keeping them as a pet.
+But as we all know that there are always some positive and negative characteristics.
+So, the owner should consider some features of their natural behavior before keeping them as a pet.
 It is true that they are very intelligent.
 They can easily learn 15 to 20 words and love to chatter which means they are quite loud.
 In addition to speaking whole day, they can scream too when they are not in good mood and it’s being observed that the screaming get louder at sunset time.
 Once they came to know that while screaming they can easily grab your attention, they will make a habit.

 Breeding